-Email Marketing Is A Cheap Date
+Email Marketing Is A Cheap Date (In A Good Way!)

 Because email is an opt-in marketing channel, its messages don’t feel so bothersome and unwanted.
-By virtue of signing up for your email list, your customers have opened their doors and invited you inside their online world.
+By signing up for your email list, your customers have opened their doors and invited you inside their online world.

 People are becoming increasingly attached to their phones.
 According to Pew research, 67 percent of cell phone owners check their phone for messages, alerts or calls even without a prompt, such as a vibration or ding, to do so.
 Forty-four percent of cell phone owners sleep with their phone nearby to make sure no update goes by unnoticed, and 29 percent of cell phone owners describe their device as “something they can’t imagine living without.”